pablodecm/phd_thesis/src/003_acknowledgements.md

 that works to make such institution function as it does.

-One achievements are nothing but the product of incremental improvements over the work, ideas and shared experiences of others, hence this section is guaranteed to be incomplete.
+One achievements are nothing but the product of incremental improvements over the work, ideas and shared experiences of others, thus the present section is guaranteed to be incomplete.
 Hence if a conversation we had, a paper you published, a blog post you produced, a presentation you gave, a question you answered, a book you wrote or some open-source software